mattt/JSONSchema/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is available under the MIT license.
+See the LICENSE file for more info.